Azure/bicep-registry-modules/avm/res/network/private-endpoint/README.md

 ### Parameter: `manualPrivateLinkServiceConnections.properties.groupIds`

 The ID of a group obtained from the remote resource that this private endpoint should connect to.
-If used with private link service connection, this property can be defined as empty string array `[]`.
+If used with private link service connection, this property must be defined as empty string array `[]`.

 - Required: Yes
 - Type: array